CrowdStrike/foundry-sample-insider-threat/e2e/README.md

 ## About This App

 This app monitors employees leaving an organization who may pose a high risk of insider threat.
-It integrates with ServiceNow to sync employee data and includes workflows for managing watchlists and AD groups.
+It integrates with Workday to sync employee data and includes workflows for managing watchlists and AD groups.
 The E2E tests verify that both workflows are properly deployed and discoverable.

 ## Setup